AshAvalanche/ash-docs/docs/whitepaper/index.md

 ASH can be used to vote in the DAO for:

 - Choosing the Subnets validated by the Ash validator nodes<sup> [4](#glossary)</sup> and the number of nodes<sup> [3](#glossary)</sup> allocated to each Subnet
-- Electing the node operators that will spin up new validators using AVAX from the community pool
+- Electing the node operators that will spin up new validator nodes using AVAX from the community pool

 A public sale will occur after the launch of the protocol.